penn-cnt/IEEG_Spike-Morphology/README.md

 To run the analysis, follow these steps:
 1) Download the codebase from: https://github.com/penn-cnt/IEEG_Spike-Morphology/
+2) Create an envrionment using requirements.txt or environment.yaml
-2) Download the datasets from: https://upenn.box.com/s/d45set9nrrzxf2zbx4z18hsus1ivat84
+3) For full pipeline - Download the datasets from: https://upenn.box.com/s/d45set9nrrzxf2zbx4z18hsus1ivat84

-3) Upload your ieeg.org username and password file in the tools folder.
-   Put this file in the "tools" folder
+Explaining codebase:
+- Univariate Analysis folder contains the pooled (2 cohorts) analysis.
+Code here replicates figures. (complete run in <1 min).
+- Machine Learning folder contains python script for creating our logistic regression model and post-hoc analysis.
+- Process Spike Data folder contains the full pipeline.
+Code here takes ~5 mins to run through the full dataset of spikes (can be downloaded using drop link above).
+- Dataset folder contains intermediate datasets that can be used to replicate study.
+- Results folder stores all outputs of the analysis.
+- tools folder contains some of the basic functions that are used in the analysis.

+Carlos Aguila

-Carlos Aguila October 2024 aguilac@seas.upenn.edu
+October 2024

+aguilac@seas.upenn.edu

 }%